jalbrekt85/ebook-diffuser/README.md

 Finally, run `webui-user.bat`

-`ebook-diffuser` will connect to `127.0.0.1` by default once your local server is running. this can be modifed in `webuiapi.py` - the API wrapper that make requests from your server
+`EbookDiffuser` will connect to `127.0.0.1` by default once your local server is running.
+You can modify this by passing in the `host`/`port` kwargs in your diffuser instantiation

 If you plan on using the OpenAI API in your `diffusers` you will need add your API key to a `.env` following the `example.env`:
 ```sh